miwipe/ngsLCA/README.md

 ## Finding resource files for program from NCBI
 ## Running ngsLCA

-# Visualizing results using ngsLCA_interpret.R
+# Visualizing results with R script

-This R script processes and visualizes outputs from ngsLCA
+The R script ngsLCA_interpret.R processes and visualizes outputs from ngsLCA

-Developed and tested in R version 3.6.1 under unix
+Developed and tested in R version 3.6.1

-Please report bugs and/or suggestions to ycwang@bio.ku.dk or wyc661217@gmail.com
+Bugs and/or suggestions to ycwang@bio.ku.dk or wyc661217@gmail.com

+##Input files

-### As inputing, this script requires all lca files (*.lca) copied into a working directory
+As inputing, this script requires all lca files (*.lca) copied into a working directory

-# Two optional inputs:
+Two optional inputs:

-# 1) lca files for negetive laboratory control samples can be  into a sub-directory named "blanks" under the working directory
+1) lca files for negetive laboratory control samples can be copied into a sub-directory named "blanks" under the working directory

-# 2) and  .
-# A metadata text (sample names, ages, locations, etc.) is optional as input.
-If provided, the reletive metadata will be illustrated in the results instead of file names
+2) A metadata text file (sample names, ages, locations, etc.), if provided, the supplied metadata will be illustrated in the results instead of file names
-# see https://github.com/miwipe/ngsLCA for an example of metadata format